The Office of Vital Records is currently mailing death certificates, based on applications received on:

 - If no death record can be found, you will receive a certified “Statement of No Death Record Found.”

 For same day service: Visit a local issuance office in any county in the state for records 1997-present.
 Pre-1997 records are available only in the county of death or through the Minnesota Office of Vital Records (see below).
 Pre-1908 records are available only in the county of death.

 Payment is accepted by credit card (MasterCard, VISA, or Discover), check or money order and is deposited upon receipt.

 - By fax.
 You can fax your application to 651-201-5750.
 Do not fax it more than once; each application will be processed as a separate request.
 If the notary uses a raised or embossed seal, instead of a rubber ink stamp, please lightly shade over the seal with a pencil so it is visible on the fax.

 - By mail.
 You can mail your application to:

-The Office of the State Registrar no longer has walk-in service.
+The Minnesota Office of Vital Records no longer has walk-in service.

 If you need a certificate for someone who died in another state, see the National Center for Health Statistics website for contact information.